rbuskov/hallon/README.md

 ```
 config.Formatters.Add(new HalMediaTypeFormatter());
 ```
-This will cause all controllers in the application to respond to requests for "application/hal+json" with basic HAL complient JSON output, as shown below.
+This will cause all controllers in the application to respond to requests for "application/hal+json" with basic HAL compliant JSON output, as shown below.

 #### Examples
 Single object resource: